row5is/HOL112018/README.md

 Make some changes to the readme and then commit the changes.
 In the status bar you should see and arrow pointing to a cloud.
 This is becuase you havne't published the branch up to GitHub.
 Clicking on the cloud will do that.

+If you want to merge your changes into master you can do that by switching to the master branch and then going to the command palette and selecting _Git Merge_.
+You will be asked which branch you want to merge from.

 ## Extensions

 Also on the left is the VS Code Extensions pane.
 Click on it to open it.